JMDKC/personal-site-gatsby/content/posts/2019-10-19---notes-march.md

 Walking back towards Embankment, I saw one of those bike rickshaws, with two confused Indian passengers, on a doomed mission towards Leicester Square, I guess.
 Blocked by the huge crowds, the rickshaw came back without the passengers two minutes later.

-Crossing the river via Hungerford footbridge, I was still in a crowd, but this time a far more ethnically and nationally diverse one of tourists, I looked upriver: the Millennium Wheel, icon of a more hopeful recent past, in the middle the new Dubai-style towers of Nine Elms past Vauxhall, London’s present, and on the other bank of the river, parliament, where the Brexit wrangles continued.
+Crossing the river via Hungerford footbridge, I was still in a crowd, but this time a far more ethnically and nationally diverse one of tourists, I looked upriver: close by, the Millennium Wheel, icon of a more hopeful recent past, further away, the new Dubai-style towers of Nine Elms, and on the other bank of the river, parliament, where the Brexit wrangles continued.

 ![](/media/notes-march-8.jpg)